 circus.
 The shaker bells in our sanctuary come from

---Jim Bustillo recently was inducted into the Miamisburg
+--Jim Bustillo was inducted into the Miamisburg Hall of

-hall of fame for gymnastics.
+Fame for gymnastics.
 He joins fellow state champion

 Tom Schultz.
-Pastor Hout is not in his high school hall of fame but he did make Capital
+Pastor Hout still gripes about not being

+in his high school Hall of fame but he did make Capital

-University’s hall of fame in track and field.
+University Hall of Fame in track and field.